Egg Freezing (Oocyte Cryopreservation) Program in New York

 What is the process for egg freezing?

 If you are considering having your eggs frozen, here are some things you should know: One treatment cycle takes approximately two weeks to complete (half an IVF cycle).
-During your treatment you will take hormone injections that allow multiple eggs to mature.
+During your treatment, you will take hormone injections that allow multiple eggs to mature.
 You will be monitored with serial ultrasounds and hormone levels to determine when your eggs are mature.
 During this time you may experience abdominal bloating, like during your period.
-The eggs are retrieved vaginally using an ultrasound guide and is completed in around 20 min.
+The eggs are retrieved vaginally using an ultrasound guide and is completed in around 20 minutes.
 The egg retrieval is performed under light sedation so you will be asleep and comfortable.
-After the procedure, some patients experience period like symptoms, but most return to work the next day.
+After the procedure, some patients experience period-like symptoms, but most return to work the next day.
 You can expect your period about two weeks after your egg retrieval.

 We know that not every egg that is frozen will go on to become a baby.
 When we do an egg harvesting procedure, some of the eggs obtained are not suitable for freezing or are unable to survive the freezing process.
 To have a reasonable chance of a pregnancy in the future, we recommend that a woman freeze at least 15-20 eggs.
 For a younger woman, this may be obtained in one treatment cycle.
-Am “older women” may need 2 or 3 treatment cycles to obtain this number.
-We would be happy to discuss the best plan for you during a consultation with a Genesis Physician.
+An “older women” may need 2 or 3 treatment cycles to obtain this number.
+We would be happy to discuss the best plan for you during a consultation with a Genesis physician.

 To learn more about freezing your eggs, schedule a consultation with one of our physicians.
 They will be able to answer all of your questions and you give you more information so that you can decide if egg freezing is the right option for you.
 In the meantime, feel free to read more about egg freezing in the articles posted to our site.